arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **BNK-D1:** Preview and delete the fictional closed account having a zero balance.
 2. **BNK-D2:** Insert a temporary account numbered `999999999999` and delete only that account.
-3. **BNK-D3:** Start a transaction, delete all fixed-deposit accounts, inspect the result, and roll back.

-> Real banking systems do not normally delete account history.
-These operations apply only to the fictional training table.

 ---